iotaledger/wasp/documentation/docs/guide/solo/what-is-solo.md

 and tests) in the Wasp repository, in the [contracts/rust folder](https://github.com/iotaledger/wasp/tree/master/contracts/rust).

 :::tip
 You can find the documentation for all the functionality available in solo in [go-docs](https://pkg.go.dev/github.com/iotaledger/wasp/packages/solo).
 :::

+In the following pages some usage examples will be presented.
+The example code can be found [here](https://github.com/iotaledger/wasp/tree/develop/documentation/tutorial-examples).